-- A. Thermal expansion of water as it is being heated. - B. Foreign matter on seating face of seal ring. - C. Cut, worn or chipped seal ring. - D. Cut or worn stem o-ring or worn o-ring groove.
+- A. Thermal expansion of water as it is being heated. - C. Cut, worn or chipped seal ring. - D. Cut or worn stem o-ring or worn o-ring groove.

-- a.
-This is a natural consequence.
+- This is a natural consequence.
 It may happen each time that the heater runs.
-A pressure relief valve or expansion tank must be installed.
-This will not prevent pressure rise but should limit it to a safe level. - b.
-Flush the reducing valve by opening one or two fixture outlets wide.
-If this does not correct the problem, remove seal ring for cleaning. - c.
-Replace with new seal ring.
-Temporary repairs may be made by turning the seal ring over. - d.
-Replace with new stem o-ring and/or cartridge. - 2.
-Pressure and fixture flow is unsteady. - A. Low water supply pressure in mains caused possibly by high area demand during certain periods of the day. - B. Heavy periodic demands by appliances in the house.
+A pressure relief valve a. or expansion tank must be installed.
+This will not prevent pressure rise but should limit it to a safe level. - Flush the reducing valve by opening one or two fixture outlets wide.
+If this does not correct the problem, b. remove seal ring for cleaning. - Replace with new seal ring.
+Temporary repairs may be made by turning the seal ring over.
+C. - d.
+Replace with new stem o-ring and/or cartridge.

+2. Pressure and fixture flow is unsteady.

+- A. Low water supply pressure in mains caused possibly by high area demand during certain periods of the day. - B. Heavy periodic demands by appliances in the house.

-- a.
-This is a water department problem.
-It is due to the mains being inadequate for the demands made on them. - b.
-House service lines may at times be inadequate for the load.
-Size of some pipelines may need to be increased.
-Pressure setting of reducing valve may be too low. - c.
-Try increasing pressure before changing pipelines. - 3.
-Small, inadequate flow from fixtures. - A. Pipelines to fixtures may be too small or house main supply may be inadequate for normal fixture demand. - B. Heavy periodic demands by appliances in the house. - C. Screen clogged with debris.
+- This is a water department problem.
+It is due to the mains being inadequate for the demands made a. on them. - House service lines may at times be inadequate for the load.
+Size of some pipelines may need to be b. increased.
+Pressure setting of reducing valve may be too low. - Try increasing pressure before changing pipelines.
+C.

+Small, inadequate flow from fixtures.
+3.

+- A. Pipelines to fixtures may be too small or house main supply may be inadequate for normal fixture demand. - B. Heavy periodic demands by appliances in the house. - C. Screen clogged with debris.

-- a.
-It may be necessary to increase pipe sizes only in some sections of the system leading to the offending appliances or fixtures.
+- It may be necessary to increase pipe sizes only in some sections of the system leading to the a. offending appliances or fixtures.
 Increasing the house service mains might be necessary if small supply is general at all fixtures. - b.
-Raise pressure gradually by readjusting valve until this point is determined. - c.
-Clean screen. - Valve appears to be noisy; hums, whistles or chatters. - A. Hum or whistle is usually caused by a high velocity of flow in pipelines causing vibration. - B. Chatter usually originates with worn seat washer or loosely installed seal ring.
+Raise pressure gradually by readjusting valve until this point is determined. - Clean screen.
+C.

+4. Valve appears to be noisy; hums, whistles or chatters

+- A. Hum or whistle is usually caused by a high velocity of flow in pipelines causing vibration. - B. Chatter usually originates with worn seat washer or loosely installed seal ring.

 - a.
 Pipelines could be small or too light.
 Reducing valves could be too small.
-Pipes and valves being small would accentuate this condition. - b.
-Inspect seal ring.
-If a deep channel appears on seal ring face, replace or use the opposite side. - c.
-Frequently noise appears in a faucet or appliance and seems to originate from the reducing valve.
-There is a general tendency to use streamline piping of a relatively small size.
+Pipes and valves being small would accentuate this condition. - Inspect seal ring.
+If a deep channel appears on seal ring face, replace or use the opposite side. b. - Frequently noise appears in a faucet or appliance and seems to originate from the reducing valve.
+C. There is a general tendency to use streamline piping of a relatively small size.
 Velocity is naturally high and noise of fast moving water is not unusual.